pebble/ArduinoPebbleSerial/README.md

 This is an Arduino library for communicating with Pebble Time via the Smartstrap port.

-## Supported Boards

-The following Arduino boards are currently supported:
-* Xadow Main Board (ATmega32u4)
-* Arduino Uno (ATmega328p)
-* Arduino Mega 2560 (ATmega2560)

-To add support for more boards, see the top of the ArduinoPebbleSerial.cpp file.

 ## Hardware Configuration

 The following boards and pin configurations are currently supported.
 The two pins listed must be